urbit/urbit.org/content/grant-submission-guide.md

 Don't be concerned if you are unclear about any of these details.
 We will be happy to guide you once your project enters the workflow.

+### Other Policies

+Starting in December 2021, all project milestone payments will be denominated in USD and paid in WSTR.

+Any Contributor is limited to one active proposal/project at a time, but there may be some rare exceptions to this policy.